 Your Canvas course should have a section with links to technical, academic, and other support services and resources available on campus (link your course to the online learner support page).

-Prepare your students for the varying modes of course delivery
+Prepare your students for the course delivery modes

 - Review how your course will be delivered via the Course Delivery page, consider that you may be delivering content using more than one mode at a time (e.g., simultaneously online and in-person).